John S. Badeau: Works

 Badeau's various published works included "East and West of Suez" (1941) and "The Emergence of Modern Egypt" (1953), both for the Foreign Policy Association; and "The Lands Between" (Friendship Press, 1958) and "The American Approach to the Arab World" (Harper and Row, 1967), for the Council on Foreign Relations.
 Badeau contributed to numerous other publications and was the author of articles that appeared in Foreign Affairs and The Atlantic.
 He also wrote about the background of Soviet Middle Eastern foreign policy during the Cold War for the Academy of Political Science.

 Later life and death

-Badeau lived in retirement in Jamesburg, New Jersey.
-He died at his home in Monroe Village, a retirement community in Jamesburg, on August 25, 1995.
+Badeau lived in retirement in Jamesburg, New Jersey, where he died on August 25, 1995, aged 92.